varmendari14/Duck_Escape/README.md

 7. Choose to try and find the ugly duckling or the rubber duck.
 In later levels, choose where and when you would like to place your bird cage.
 8. Press ```esc``` to bring up the in game menu.
 GUI around edge to show players what is going on.
 Title screen with options for different screens.

+## Known Bugs
+* Sometimes, inconsistently, the ducks will be spooked off stage, and dissapear momentarily.
+They always eventually return to their path.

 ## Assets
 1. Park assets came from https://assetstore.unity.com/packages/3d/environments/urban/low-poly-park-61922
 2. All sounds came from freesound.org